How we make a Custom Canvas Wrap

 We make custom canvas wraps in variety of sizes, all frames are hand made to the specific dimension requested by the customer.

-This video has Brent Thompson, Production Manager at Heritage Custom Signs & Displays, demonstrating the process he developed for all canvas wraps made at Heritage.
-Follow this step by step process and easily understand why canvas print lobby signs made at Heritage Custom Signs are truly custom made.
+This video has Brent Thompson, Production Manager at Heritage Printing, Signs & Displays, demonstrating the process he developed for all canvas wraps made at Heritage Printing, Signs & Displays.
+Follow this step by step process and easily understand why canvas print lobby signs made at Heritage Printing, Signs & Displays are truly custom made.

 1. Brent makes the frame from Hampton Premium hardwood.
 First, he rips it to the correct diameter, then cuts angles in the corners for a perfect fit.
 Lastly, he glues and nails the frame pieces together.